How much does a Fraud Analyst make?

 Seattle, WA

-In Seattle, professionals in this field work for tech giants like Amazon and Microsoft.
-They focus on protecting companies from financial losses due to fraud.
+In Seattle, professionals in this field work with tech giants like Amazon and Microsoft.
+They focus on protecting companies from financial losses due to fraudulent activities.
 The tech-savvy environment offers many opportunities for growth.

 Find Fraud Analyst jobs in Seattle, WA